 I first heard of Arctiq through my brother, Michael Markieta, who is a Customer Engineer at Google.
 He knew I was exposed to various sectors of IT and that I was most interested in joining the DevOps space.
 He recommended I take a gander at the list of Google Cloud partners in Toronto and start applying, as this city seems to be in high demand for cloud and DevOps enthusiasts.
 Arctiq really stood out to me with their high attention to detail, and a clear definition on what type of people they hope for joining their team.
 Timing was not great when I began interviewing.
 I had an expiring job offer lined up and had to make a decision soon before starting another semester teaching.

 So I jumped the gun and declined that offer, communicated with my manager regarding my 2 weeks notice, and took a chance with Arctiq.
-I’ve only had a phone call and 1 in-person interview with Mike and Hart, but everyone’s personalities, stories, and answers to my questions made me believe this would be my dream job.
+I had only had a phone call and 1 in-person interview with Mike and Hart, but everyone’s personalities, stories, and answers to my questions made me believe this would be my dream job.
 Over the last couple of months I’ve been learning plenty and have not been disappointed.
 I am delighted to say I have no regrets with my resolution to join Arctiq!
 Although I’m new to Arctiq I can say the experience has been amazing, and I’m looking forward to working with our customers and partners!
 I’m excited to learn more, and what the future will bring!

 For my next article I would like to dive into my first workshop with Arctiq and how I launched into Google Kubernetes Engine (GKE) and building CI/CD pipelines.